aninramesh/aninramesh.github.io/README.md

         height= "300">

 Hi!
 I am a Ph.D.
 Atmospheric Physics student at University of Maryland Baltimore County, USA.
-I consider myself as a research assistant with a demonstrated history of working in the aerosol measurement and instrumentation and a strong research professional skilled in Matlab, Python, and other programming languages.
+I consider myself a research assistant with a demonstrated history of working in aerosol measurement and instrumentation and a strong research professional skilled in Matlab, Python, and other programming languages.

 # Research Interest